switchupcb/copygen/README.md

 # Define the functions to be generated.
 # Properties with `# default` are NOT necessary to include.
 functions:
+ ModelsToDomain:

     # Custom function options can be defined for template use.
- ModelsToDomain:
     options:                  # default: none
       custom: true

     # Define the types to be copied (to and from).
-    # Custom type options (to and from) can be defined for template use.
     to:
       Account:
         package:  domain      # default: none
         pointer:  true        # default: false     (# Optimization)
+        depth:    false       # default: false

+        # Custom type options (to and from) can be defined for template use.
         options:              # default: none
           custom: false